 After getting attacked by a dog, you need personalized attention to your case.

 Many attorneys often take on more than they can handle.
 Either because their cases are too complex or they take on too many cases.
 This makes it impossible for the clients to receive the attention they deserve.

 An attorney who provides “assembly line” representation should not represent you.
 We believe that no two cases are the same.
 We take the time to learn the unique circumstances of your case and your injuries.
 By doing this, we are better prepared to negotiate on your behalf and maximize your compensation.

 You should also not be represented by an attorney who simply passes you off to an inexperienced associate after signing you up.

-We know that Athens has many dog bite lawyers to choose from.
+We know that Chester has many dog bite attorneys to choose from.
 By hiring us, you will have an experienced advocate dedicated to your success every step of the way.